 Traffic.com will send you traffic alerts via email or SMS updates regarding roads you frequent (dangerous conditions, accidents, construction, etc.).
 It can also be configured to provide an alternate way home.

-I currently have a LG 500G feature phone.
+I used to use a LG 500G feature phone.
 It looks like a Blackberry, but

 isn't nearly as powerful (or as expensive).
-When I'm doing business away
+When I was doing business away

 from my home office, I usually have my